Liverpool 2 Tottenham Hotspur 2

 scale model

 We met up in Maghull.
 Black cabs cruised like basking sharks around Everton Valley; residents-only restrictions mean the days of “mind yer car mister?” have long gone, but I still swerved plenty of opportunistic scalls in high-viz renting out abandoned streets and other peoples’ driveways.
-Parking at the secure yet curiously fish-like North Liverpool College felt a far safer option.
+Parking at the secure yet curiously fish-like North Liverpool College felt a much safer option.

 Flesh and wine